Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

-The `topology` part includes the information on `nodes` (assets) related to a starting asset, as well as the `edges` (relationships) which the starting assets are part of.
-The body response also includes the entities themselves in the fields `relationships` and `assets`, so it saves time in further retrieving the involved entities.
+The `topology` part includes the information on `nodes` (e.g., assets) related to a starting asset, as well as the `edges` (e.g., relationships) which the starting assets are part of.
+The body response also includes the entities themselves in the fields `relationships` and `assets`, so that it saves time in further retrieving the involved entities.

-In this case, the result is not significantly big, but it also can end up having dozens of assets and even more relationships (bi-directional relationships are represented by two relationships with opposite directions).
+In this case, the result is not significantly big, but it also can end up having dozens of assets and even more relationships.
+Note that bi-directional relationships are represented by two relationships with opposite directions.
-Thus, to narrow down the results, the closure queries support `assetFilters` and `relationshipFilters` which helps limiting the results to assets and relationships respecting the filtering criteria.
+To narrow down the results, the closure queries support `assetFilters` and `relationshipFilters`, which helps limiting the results to assets and relationships respecting the filtering criteria.

 TODO: DEVELOP THIS PART WHEN CLOSURE QUERIES WILL BE FINISHED.
 	CURRENT STATE THROWS THE FOLLOWING ERRORS: